 Follow these best practices when obtaining in-person authorization for transactions.

 For credit / debit card or ACH

 The person requesting the transfer must complete the authorization form.

 After entering the gift, the administrator must make all but the last four digits of the account number unreadable.

-Authorizations may be retained as either paper forms or scanned images.
+Completed forms must be retained either as paper forms or scanned images in a secure

 If you retain paper forms

 Limit access to those individuals who require access in order to perform their job duties.